avaneev/biteopt/README.md

 It is usually necessary to run the optimization process several times with different random seeds since the process may get stuck in a local minimum.
 Running 10-20 times is a minimal requirement.
-This strategy is hugely probabilistic and it highly depends on its initial state, which is selected randomly.
+This strategy is hugely probabilistic and it depends on its initial state, which is selected randomly.
 In most cases it is more efficient to rerun the optimization with a new random seed than to wait for the optimization process to converge.
 Based on the results of optimization of the test corpus, for 2-dimensional functions it is reasonable to expect convergence in 2000 iterations (in a successful attempt), for 10-dimensional functions it is reasonable to expect convergence in 10000 iterations.

 The minimal and maximal allowed parameter values should be specified in a way to cover a wider value range, in order to reduce boundary effects that may